giegi/cmp/README.md

 # GEDI DIGITAL CMP

-### forked from AppNexus CMP
+This is the GEDI DIGITAL CMP.

-This is the GEDI DIGITAL custom version of the AppNexus CMP.
+This CMP is a fork of the AppNexus CMP, modified and adapted to satisfy specific needs and to pass the IAB validation.

-This version has been certified by IAB.
+This modified version has been certified by IAB according to TCF 1.1 and passes all the checks, automatic and manual ones, required by the TCF Validator.

-This CMP contains some graphic personalization.
+This CMP contains some graphic personalizations.
 Feel free to modify for your own use.

 ### Installation